Here’s what you’ll learn from Costco’s strategy study:

 Keep costs down and pass the savings on to our members.

 The annual membership of Costco’s first Seattle store back in 1983 was $25.
-The cost of a membership nowadays is $60, which is around the same as it was back in 1983 once adjusted to inflation.
+The cost of a membership nowadays starts from $60, which is around the same as it was back in 1983 once adjusted to inflation.

 Costco’s membership trend

-In 1993, Price Club and Costco merged into Price Costco and thus created the world's most successful warehouse club.
+The merger between Price Club and Costco created the world's most successful warehouse club.
 In 1999 the name of the company was changed to Costco Wholesale Corporation and remained as such until this day.

 Before Costco's international expansion, there was quite some doubt whether the innovative Costco retailing strategies would result in success outside the United States.

 Costco membership sign ups in the first 8 to 12 weeks of a new store opening overseas are generally 10 times greater than at Costco store openings in the United States.
-Additionally, the company’s international membership renewal rate was 88% at the end of 2020.
+Additionally, the company’s international membership renewal rate was 90% at the end of its 2022 fiscal year.

 While many other retail chains open international locations as a defensive strategy in order to shore up declining sales, Costco isn't compensating for domestic weakness.
 Costco's international expansion came in the middle of high profits in the U.S. market, allowing the company to focus on a long-term international strategy and to test if its business model would be well-received in other markets.